How to Start a Business in Hawaii

 The proper business structure can bring much value to your company.
 It can influence everything from day-to-day operations to business taxes.
 Some common business structures include Sole Proprietorships, Partnerships, Limited Liability Companies, Cooperatives, Corporations, and S Corporations.
 Whether you’re creating an LLC in Hawaii, or some other business structure, make sure to read the SBA's Choose a Business Structure article to determine the proper structure for your business and the ins and outs of each type

 Think about a name that fits your brand, values, and growth goals.
 A strong business name should be simple and easy to spell and pronounce.
 After you have brainstormed and identified a few favorites, visit Hawaii Business Express to see if the business name you want is available.
 Make sure your business name is also available on popular platforms like Facebook, Instagram, TikTok, and Twitter to help your customers discover your brand.
+To achieve long-term success with promoting your business on social media, you need the registered name to fit nicely with the idea your company is based on, be professional, and allow you to build a lasting relationship with your customer base.

 Note: Depending on the business structure you select, you may also need a DBA (“Doing Business As”).
 DBA is a fictitious name different from your business entity name and is sometimes necessary to open a business bank account in certain situations.
 To learn more, check out this article: Understand DBAs and How They May Be Beneficial to Your Small Business.

-Before you file your business with the State of Hawaii, apply for a federal employer identification number (FEIN), also known as a Tax ID or EIN, from the IRS.
+Before you file your business with the State of Hawaii, apply for a federal employer identification number (FEIN), also known as a Tax ID or EIN, from the IRS (Internal Revenue Service).
 This number is essential for filing federal taxes, hiring employees, or in some cases, opening a business bank account.
 Not all businesses need a FEIN.
 For example, you can use your Social Security Number as your Tax ID if you operate a Sole Proprietorship or LLC with no employees.
 To learn more, read Do I need a Tax Id Number for My Business?

 An essential next step is registering your business and filing for necessary licenses, permits, and other employer requirements.
 You must register a business in Hawaii with Hawaii DCCA's Business Registration Division (BREG).
 Pro-tip: If you want to shorten your to-do list, you can now accomplish Steps 7-10 by filing a single application with the State of Hawaii.
 Visit the Hawaii Business Express site to register a business in Hawaii and apply for the essential licenses and permits you need.